dillonforrest/startup/_posts/2014-11-19-should-you-freelance-while-starting-a-company.md

 # The cool kids avoid freelancing

-Earlier today, I was chatting with Spencer Walden about our respective startup attempts.
+Earlier today, I was chatting with <a href="https://twitter.com/Swaldy" target="_blank">Spencer Walden</a> about our respective startup attempts.
 Spencer and I have very similar startup goals.
 He mentioned that he would avoid freelancing as long as possible.

 I'm joining Spencer.
 I'm also avoiding freelancing as long as possible.